Florida Panther FAQ

 How Many Panthers Live in Florida?

 Even with the large number of vehicle deaths, the Florida panther population is increasing (VIDEO).
-According to estimates by the Florida Fish and Wildlife Conservation Commission, as many as 230 adult and subadult panthers might roam in Florida's primary zone.
+According to estimates by the Florida Fish and Wildlife Conservation Commission, as many as 230 adult panthers might roam in Florida's primary zone.
 This does not count cats still living with their mothers - some of whom can be close to adult size.
 About half of these panther kittens typically do not survive to adulthood.
 While still a critically low number, this is a big increase over the 20 to 30 cats that were left in the 1970s.
 This increase along with a growing human population in Florida is one of the reasons for the growing number of panther sightings and and more depredations on calves, pets, and hobby livestock.

 Where do Florida panthers live?